-Anyone wishing to put together a complete picture of your assets will first locate and value any property which you own.
+Anyone wishing to put together a complete picture of your assets will first locate and value any property that you own.
 Until recently, a comprehensive and accurate search such as this was difficult or impossible.
-Even six or seven years ago there were no statewide or national database listings of real estate owners.
+Even six or seven years ago, there were no statewide or national database listings of real estate owners.
 Deeds to property were filed in the recorder’s office in the county where the property was located.
 The deed was manually indexed by the clerks.
-If someone wanted to find out what property you owned, they would have to go to the local recorder’s office and look in the Grantee Index under your name.
+If someone wanted to find out what property you owned, he would have to go to the local recorder’s office and look in the Grantee Index under your name.
 (Grantee is a legal term for the purchaser in a real estate transaction.)
 That index would show any property, located in that county, which had been deeded to you.
 Property in a different county would not be found in that index.

 An investigator attempting to find all real estate which you owned had the daunting task of searching the index for every county.
 To make sure that all of your real estate was discovered, an investigator had to search every county in the country.
 He, or someone working for him, had to personally go to the recorder’s office to look up the information.
 If he had good sources, he might be able to call on the phone and get a clerk to check the records.
 In either case, it was a time-consuming, expensive, and inefficient process.

 Some time ago, we had a client who was trying to collect a $1 million judgment from a former business partner we’ll call Jake.
 Wisely, Jake was staying out of sight to avoid our subpoena.
 We wanted to bring him into court for a debtor’s examination to make him tell us what he owned.
 We knew he had substantial assets, but we couldn’t find him or any of his property.
 A search of all of the county real estate records in Los Angeles—where he lived—and each surrounding county showed nothing.
 Since there was a lot of money involved, we paid thousands of dollars to search every county in California, Nevada, Washington, and Oregon.
 Still nothing.